Hey, everyone!

 switch(num) {

-/*This function only converts the num values to R, G and B strings according to the current color being edited.
+/*This function converts the num values to R, G and B strings according to the current color being edited.

 This code makes sure that when editing value intensity, the 'Color' field actually switches to the correct color(R, G or B).*/